tdimiduk/clifun/README.md

-# clattr
+# clifun

-Easily make a command line interface from any interface in your code.
-How easily?
-This easy:
+Because cli's should be fun(ctions) ;).

 ```
-import clattr
+import clifun

 def my_program(a: int, b: str = "not provided"):
   print(f"Running some code with: a={a}, b={b}")

 if __name__ == "__main__":
-  clattr.call(my_program)
+  clifun.call(my_program)
 ```

 That's all it takes.
-Clattr will inspect your function and collect the values it needs it from command line arguments, environment variables, or config files, and then call it.
+Clifun will inspect your function and collect the values it needs it from command line arguments, environment variables, or config files, and then call it.

 ```
 python examples/function --a 1